 Daily market news and commentary can challenge your investment discipline.
 Some messages stir anxiety about the future, while others tempt you to chase the latest investment fad.
 When headlines unsettle you, consider the source and maintain a long-term perspective.

-Dimensional Fund Advisors is one of the world’s leading investment firms, managing assets and institutional asset class mutual funds exclusively for institutional investors and the clients of selected registered financial advisors.
+Dimensional Fund Advisors is one of the world’s leading investment firms, managing assets and institutional asset class mutual funds exclusively for institutional investors and the clients of selected fee-only registered financial advisors.